nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![neobook](images/userguide/neobook.png)

 1. Current Displayed List
-   * show contacts based on command input
+   * show contacts based on command parameters
    * contains the `index` you should use to refer to each contact
    * A : Contains favorite contacts for easy access
    * B : Contains all contacts